lukegniwecki/example-cryptocurrency-nexycoin/README.md

 ## Running the Blockchain, Creating Transactions and Applying the Consensus
 The included *.json* files contain example node addresses (*[nodes.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/nodes.json)*) and the transaction format (*[transaction.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/transaction.json)*).

 There are three nodes in this example cryptocurrency.
-All use the following Flask addresses and ports:
+They use the following addresses and ports (Flask):

 - **Node 1:** http://127.0.0.1:5001/